renovatebot/renovate/website/docs/configuration-options.md

 ## fileMatch

+## followTag

+The primary use case for this option is if you are following a pre-release tag of a certain dependency, e.g. `typescript` "insiders" build.
+When it's configured, Renovate bypasses its normal major/minor/patch logic and stable/unstable logic and simply raises a PR if the tag does not match your current version.

 ## gitlabci

 Add to this configuration setting if you need to override any of the GitLab CI default settings.
 Use the `docker` config object instead if you wish for configuration to apply across all Docker-related package managers.